Progress Reports and Report Cards

 St. John Fisher School prides itself on an exceptional academic program that encompasses not only the language arts, mathematics, social studies and science, but religious instruction in all areas of Catholic faith and practice.
 To provide students with a very well-rounded academic experience, the curriculum also includes music, physical education, art, library and technology.
 Hard work and academic achievement are expected of all students in all areas of instruction.

 The St. John Fisher grading scale is listed here.
 There are many elements that compose grades in various classes.
 They include tests, quizzes, homework, projects, and participation.
 Homework is considered a necessary element in allowing students extra time to practice skills learned in school and learn self-motivation and the ability to work independently.
-Failure to complete homework will not result in disciplinary measures, but will effect a student’s grade.
-Homework assignments turned in one day late will earn half credit.
+Failure to complete homework will not result in disciplinary measures, but will affect a student’s grade.
+Homework assignments turned in one day late will lose up to half credit.
 Beyond this time, no credit will be issued for late homework.
+Students/Parents should not request extra credit at the end of a marking period to change a child's grade.
 Teachers will post Missing assignments and/or homework on Powerschool by 4:00 on the date due.
 Parents are advised to check this regularly.

 If a student demonstrates a pattern of missed homework the teacher will contact the parent to discuss the situation and ways to improve the student’s performance.